aaronw2/led-controller-wrover32/README.md

 channels of DotStars and one channel of NeoPixels.
 One NeoPixel (D1) is built-in to the board and the output is connected to J2 pin 4.
 The other four channels are pins J2 6, 7, 8 and 9.

+Connectors J2 and J4:

+Connectors J2 and J4 and JST VM12B-SRSS-TB connectors and mate with the JST 12SR-3S connector.
+These connectors can be found at Digikey, including connectors with wires already installed.

+All other connectors are pin headers with 1.27mm pitch, which is half the normal 2.54mm pitch except for J5, which uses the 2.54mm pitch.

+USB:
+Use either a micro USB cable OR J5, do not use both for USB I/O.  Both, however, are safe for power and ground, however do not exceed 900ma when using a micro USB cable.